MUNsdh/readthedocs/docs/source/Creating Schematics in Eeschema.rst

 * The no-connect flag is placed at unconnected pins.
 You can place the no-connect flag by clicking on the icon |nconnection| on the right toolbar.

 * The power flag is placed at pins that are driven by an external power source.
-You can place the power flag by selecting the power port icon |powerport| and searching for it.
+You can place the power flag by selecting the power port icon |powerport| (Or pressing 'P') and searching for it.

 .. figure:: ../_static/images/schematic10.PNG
     :figwidth: 800px